renovate-bot/khulnasoft-lab-_-AiExec/docs/docs/Components/components-custom-components.md

 * **display_name**: A user-friendly label in the node header.
 * **description**: A brief summary shown in tooltips.
-* **icon**: A visual identifier from Langflow's icon library.
+* **icon**: A visual identifier from Aiexec's icon library.
 * **name**: A unique internal identifier.
 * **documentation**: An optional link to external docs.

 ### Structure of a custom component

-A **Langflow custom component** goes beyond a simple class with inputs and outputs.
+A **Aiexec custom component** goes beyond a simple class with inputs and outputs.
 It includes an internal structure with optional lifecycle steps, output generation, front-end interaction, and logic organization.

 A basic component:

-* Inherits from `langflow.custom.Component`.
+* Inherits from `aiexec.custom.Component`.
 * Declares metadata like `display_name`, `description`, `icon`, and more.
 * Defines `inputs` and `outputs` lists.
 * Implements methods matching output specifications.